vyos/vyos-documentation/docs/installation/cloud/azure.rst

 Deploy VyOS on Azure.

-1. Go to the Azure services and Click to **Add new Virtual machine**
+1. Go to the Azure services and Click on **Add new Virtual machine**

 2. Choose vm name, resource group, region and click **Browse all public and private images**